ardeshir/docs/archives/Multi-Cloud_Strategy.md

 # Univrs.io: Dogfooding & Multi-Cloud Strategy

-## Executive Summary
+## Roadmap to vision

-The most pragmatic path to production is **multi-cloud free tier** deployment, progressively evolving into a true mycelial network.
-This approach:
+The most pragmatic path to production is **multi-cloud free tier** deployment, progressively evolving into a true mycelial network:

 - Proves cloud-agnostic architecture from day one
 - Zero infrastructure cost for MVP/POC